-For contract centers, the reports (on multi-page ETA Form 2110, Job Corps Contract Center Financial Report) will display line item data on costs for the current month and cumulative costs incurred to date during the current contract year (Year 1, Year 2, Year 3, etc., whichever is in effect at the time) and cumulative from contract inception.
+For contract centers, the reports (on multi-page Form 2110, Report For Center Contracts) will display line-item data on costs for the current month and cumulative costs incurred to date during the current contract year (Year 1, Year 2, Year 3, etc., whichever is the current year) and cumulative from contract inception.

-4. Comparing Actual Versus Planned Costs.
+4. Comparing Actual Versus Planned Costs

 For center operating expense, the cost reports for contract centers require a comparison of actual expenses versus planned expenses.
-The comparison of actual versus planned expenses at contract centers is in the context of the line item budget that is in place for center operating expenses during the current contract year.
+The comparison of actual versus planned expenses at contract centers is in the context of the line-item budget that is in place for center operating expenses during the current contract year.
 Center operators may elect to make these comparisons through either one of two methods.

-The first method is for the center operator to break out the budget for the entire current year into an internal month-by-month, line item budget that takes into account the seasonal variations that influence some line items (e.g., fuel and utilities).
-This internal budget is then used as the basis for entering the amounts of the "planned" line item expenses for the current contract year-to-date.
+Method One: The center operator breaks out the budget for the entire current year into an internal month-by-month, line-item budget that takes into account the seasonal variations that influence some line-items (e.g., fuel and utilities).
+This internal budget is then used as the basis for entering the amounts of the planned lineitem expenses for the current contract year-to-date.

-The second method is to compute the current year expenses that are "planned" through the end of the current month via a simple straight-line proration of the approved budget for the entire current year.
+Method Two: Compute the current year expenses that are planned through the end of the current month via a simple straight-line proration of the approved budget for the entire current year.
 The proration of planned expenses is done on the basis of days rather than months.
 This second method, though not as precise as the first, is deemed to be generally adequate for Job Corps financial management purposes.